Yin Yoga: Roots in India and China

-Long-held postures have been used both in India's Hatha yoga and in China's Tao yin (Taoist yoga).
+Long-held postures have been used both in India's Hatha yoga and in China's daoyin.
 For example, B. K. S. Iyengar recommended holding Supta Virasana (reclining hero pose) for 10–15 minutes.
 Long-held stretches are similarly recommended in Western physical disciplines, such as gymnastics and ballet, to increase flexibility.

 Tao yin included poses like those of Yin Yoga in the system of Neidan (internal alchemy), intended to improve health and longevity.
 Taoist priests taught long-held poses, along with breathing techniques, to Kung Fu practitioners beginning 2000 years ago, to help them fully develop their martial arts skills.

 History

 Paulie Zink

 The practice of a series of long-held floor poses was introduced in North America in the late 1970s by the martial arts champion Paulie Zink.

 In the late 1970s, Zink began to teach a synthesis of hatha yoga with Taoist yoga, as well as postures, movements and insights that he had developed himself.
-He later called this synthesis "Yin and Yang yoga," or "Yin Yoga" for short.
+He later called this synthesis "Yin and Yang yoga".

 In his first years of teaching, many of Zink's students were martial arts practitioners who had developed strong but tight muscles, and he taught them only beginner level Taoist Yoga, focusing on long-held yin poses to alleviate their lack of flexibility.
 However, as more students came he began to teach more advanced levels.
-He explained that in order to develop full flexibility, the student must restore his own primal nature, through several Taoist yoga practices, as follows: yin asanas—mostly sitting or lying postures; yang asanas—more active, strenuous postures; Taoist Flow yoga—both yin and yang yoga postures practiced in continuous, smooth and circular motions; Chi Kung—involving simple and gentle movement and breathing techniques; and Taoist alchemy—based, supposedly, upon the Taoist theory of the five elements used in Chinese medicine.
+He explained that in order to develop full flexibility, the student must restore his own primal nature, through several Taoist yoga practices, as follows: yin asanas—mostly sitting or lying postures; yang asanas—more active, strenuous postures; Taoist Flow yoga—both yin and yang yoga postures practiced in continuous, smooth and circular motions; qigong—involving simple and gentle movement and breathing techniques; and Taoist alchemy—based, supposedly, upon the Taoist theory of the five elements used in Chinese medicine.
 Taoist alchemy purports to embody the energetic attributes of various animals and to enliven the five alchemical elements believed to be contained in the body's energetic field, namely Earth, Metal, Water, Wood, and Fire.
 These are considered to animate distinct qualities in the body, namely calm, strength, fluidity, springiness and lightness, respectively.